Neo-Shtick Theater

 Eric Oleson, director: Educated at the Sorbonne and the Yale School of Drama, Eric Oleson is obviously not the person being described here.
 But aren't the preening, pretentious losers at both those institutions going to be jealous when they see that Eric is no longer just a waiter at Le Pain Quotidien anymore, but a waiter at Le Pain Quotidien with a hit show downtown that he's not getting paid for!
 If that isn't success, we don't know what is.

 Gersh Kuntzman, producer, writer, starlet: Gersh Kuntzman is a tabloid hack, first and formost.
-Since 1993, Gersh (www.gersh.tv) has been at The New York Post, first as a reporter and, later, as a columnist.
+Since 1993, Gersh was at The New York Post, first as a reporter and, later, as a columnist.
 A series of columns he wrote on the annual hot-dog-eating championship at Coney Island inspired the award-winning film "Red, White and Yellow."
 Variety magazine called Gersh's performance in the film "outstanding" and "a breath of fresh air, albeit tinged with garlic and secret spices, blowing through all of Hollywood."
 In 2001, Gersh started writing a weekly column for Newsweek.com.
 Gersh is also the author of "HAIR!
 Mankind's Historic Quest to End Baldness" (Random House, April 2001), that classic social history of male pattern baldness.
-Later, Gersh turned his creative talents to theater, has focused on composing, a career choice his wife dismisses as "a lame excuse for not making more than $12,000 a year."
+Later, Gersh turned his creative talents to theater, has focused on composing, a career choice his ex-wife dismissed as "a lame excuse for not making more than $12,000 a year."
 "SUV: The Musical!" was credited with pressuring the Bush administration to reconsider its plan to drill the entire nation for oil.
+Gersh now works as a columnist for the NY Daily News

 Marc Dinkin, music, lyrics: Marc has been a songwriter and performer for over 15 years.
 Trading in his squeaky violin for a squeaky guitar in high school, he began composing such youthful gems as "Don't Fall Asleep this Time, Jill," but soon was asking more serious questions like "You changed my life, but could you leave my room alone?"
 The bulk of his rock songwriting has been performed with the band, Youngster, long time pop-rock entertainers of NYC and past-winner of Swing Magazine's Best Unsigned Band of the year.
 He also wrote and directed the award-winning musical, "The Prophet and the Janitor."
 He has recently written a collection of children songs for The Learning Company's Reader Rabbit CD-ROM series, including the touching anthem, "I Believe in B." His songs have also been featured in Mainely A Capella's "Best of College A Cappella" CD compilation, Music Pen's online and CD-ROM games and Ragu's site, eat.com.
 He currently lives in NYC with his wonderful (although not Vegan) wife Julie, who wrote his favorite line in "Bigger is Better."